 Alana Grace Cabral

-“So students you see these types of myths prevailed in the City of Mesopotamia.” said our most pudgy stomach history teacher.
+“So students you see these types of myths prevailed in the City of Mesopotamia,” says our most pudgy stomach history teacher.
 God!!
 I hate him the most.

 This is the last lecture.
 I wave my hand to Tanmay Garg and his bench partner Nakul Mann, both are my friends and their bench is placed parallel to my bench.
-They were aware of the fact that when I wave my hand, it means I am utterly bored.
+They are aware of the fact, when I wave one of my hands, it means I am utterly bored.
 I glance at my watch and see 10 minutes are still left for the ringing of the bell.

-“How was your school, dear?” asked Aunt Mira while she hugged me.
+“How was your school, dear?”
+Aunt Mira questions while she hugs me.
+Then she steps back.